Pre-Registration Offer | ||

 Our Thoughts

-FanDuel’s biggest strengths typically show up in North American sports, especially basketball and football, where same-game parlays and player props are well supported and frequently updated.
+FanDuel’s biggest strengths typically show up in North American sports, especially basketball and football with deep player prop markets, combos, and solid half/quarter lines.
 While market depth can taper off slightly outside of its core leagues compared to more globally focused sportsbooks, FanDuel remains one of the strongest live-first platforms in regulated markets.
-If it launches in Alberta as anticipated, it could quickly become a top choice for NBA and NFL fans looking for a smooth, integrated in-play betting experience.
+It could quickly become a top choice for NBA and NFL fans looking for a smooth, integrated in-play betting experience.

 Not ideal for: Bettors focused on international leagues or niche sports